myarichuk/myarichuk.github.io/source/_posts/arrays-vs-pointers.md

 ---
-title: Is it faster to access array with pointer arithmetics?
+title: Is it faster to access arrays with pointer arithmetics?
 date: 2020-02-23T08:39:23+02:00
 tags:
   - C#